def-gthill/sils/README.md

 I used the ``scipy.cluster.hierarchy`` module from SciPy to do the hierarchical clustering and draw dendrograms of the results.
-I measured distances with the Euclidean metric and distance between clusters using the Ward method.
+I measured distances between languages with the Euclidean metric and distance between clusters using the Ward method.

 The first step was to establish a baseline to make sure the results I was getting weren't just spurious patterns in